build CLI apps in dart - part 2

 Line 31 is a catch all incase they passed in a file that isn’t supported.

 So for some homework why don’t you try to make duntar support some additional file types such as .zip or 7z.
-You could end up with a single app which will uncompressed any file type.
+You could end up with a single app that will uncompress any file type.

 So that’s it for this part.

-To me at least Dshell is beginning to feel like a really useful tool.
+To me at least DCliis beginning to feel like a really useful tool.
 I love Dart and it’s really nice being able to script in a modern language.

 I’ve dropped a few more examples in a git repo.